sermonindex/sermonindex-ui/public/markdown-content/about.md

 ## Get Involved

-* [Contribute Content](/md/support) — If you have sermons, teachings, or writings that align with our vision, we invite you to share them.
+* [Contribute Content](/md/contact) — If you have sermons, teachings, or writings that align with our vision, we invite you to share them.
-* Support Us — SermonIndex.net operates on donations.
+* [Support Us](/md/support) — SermonIndex.net operates on donations.
 Your support helps maintain and expand our resources.
 * Spread the Word — Help us reach more people by sharing our content and vision.
-Join in our social media profiles in the footer of the website to stay tuned to upcoming news and join our email newsletter.
+Join in our social media profiles in the footer of the website to stay tuned to upcoming news and join our <a href="https://mailchi.mp/67c9198f0bd9/sermonindexnet-newsletter">email newsletter</a>.